 Microsoft Office may be the leading productivity suite on the market, but it's not at all touch friendly.
 At last month's Windows 10 event, Microsoft showed off new versions of its core Office apps that are designed for finger input and run on phones, tablets or PCs.
-Today, the Word, Excel, and PowerPoint Previews became available for download.
+Today, the Word (opens in new tab), Excel (opens in new tab), and PowerPoint (opens in new tab) Previews became available for download.
 I got a chance to install the apps and was impressed with their powerful mix of features and touch-centric menus.

 Though Microsoft touts these apps ability to run under Windows 10, Windows 8.1 users can also install the previews.
 When the apps launch officially, they will come free on small Windows tablets and phones.
 Microsoft is also working on a full-blown sequel to Office 2013 which will be made for non-touch computers, cost money and offer a slew of additional features.

 The initial screen that appears when you first launch all three preview apps has the same look and feel as in traditional Office, with a list of recently-opened opened documents in the left pane and available templates for creating a new document in the right pane.
 However, the editing screen looks quite different.

 When I opened a recent laptop review in Word, the first thing I noticed was the redesigned UI ribbon across the top.
 It's much sleeker than the thick cluttered bar in current versions of Office, and the app features larger tabs and buttons, which makes hitting them with your fingers a cinch.